clojurists-together/clojuriststogether.org/content/news/2023/2023 Annual Members Meetings Dispatch.md

 - Max Penet (new to the board)

 In addition, two board members have 1 year remaining of their board term:
-- Laurens Van Houtven, President
+- lvh (Laurens Van Houtven), President
 - Maria Geller
 <br>